ahmed-alaa-embedd/roboticsCorner/README.md

-# FaceDetetion
+# socket programming
-using qt designer
+using linux